t-haskell/K-Nearest-Neighbors_IBM.ML/README.md

 ## Results

 - Compare the accuracy of KNN models with varying numbers of neighbors.
-- Visualize the accuracy results to identify the optimal number of neighbors.
+- Visualize the accuracy results to identify the optimal number of neighbors for the best prediction.